In-Network Learning: Distributed Training and Inference in Networks: Introduction

 The above has called for a new paradigm in which intelligence moves from the heart of the network to its edge, which is sometimes referred to as "Edge Learning".
 In this new paradigm, communication plays a central role in the design of efficient ML algorithms and architectures because both data and computational resources, which are the main ingredients of an efficient ML solution, are highly distributed.
 A key aspect towards building suitable ML-based solutions is whether the setting assumes only the training phase involves distributed data (sometimes referred to as distributed \textit{learning} such as the Federated Learning (FL) of~\cite{mcmahan2017,fedlearn2017}) or if the inference (or test) phase too involves distributed data.

-A growing body of works focuses on developing distributed learning algorithms and architectures.
-Perhaps the most popular is the FL of~\cite{mcmahan2017,fedlearn2017} ; which, as we already mentioned, is most suitable for scenarios in which the training phase has to be performed distributively while the inference phase has to be performed centrally at one node.
+There is a vast body of literature on problems related to distributed estimation and detection (see, e.g., ~\cite{xiao_distributed_2006, kreidl_decentralized_2010,chamberland_wireless_2007, Tsitsiklis93decentralizeddetection} and references therein).
+In particular, most related to this paper, a growing line of works focuses on developing distributed learning algorithms and architectures.
+Examples include \cite{simic_learning-theory_2003} and \cite{predd_distributed_2006} which use kernel methods and \cite{nguyen_nonparametric_2005} and \cite{jagyasi_data_2015} which use marginalized kernels and NNs, respectively.
+Perhaps most popular and related to our work, however, is the FL of~\cite{mcmahan2017,fedlearn2017} which, as we already mentioned, is most suitable for scenarios in which the training phase has to be performed distributively while the inference phase has to be performed centrally at one node.
 To this end, during the training phase nodes (e.g., base stations) that possess data are all equipped with copies of a single NN model which they simultaneously train on their locally available data-sets.
 The learned weight parameters are then sent to a cloud- or parameter server (PS) which aggregates them, e.g. by simply computing their average.
 The process is repeated, every time re-initializing using the obtained aggregated model, until convergence.
 The rationale is that, this way, the model is progressively adjusted to account for all variations in the data, not only those of the local data-set.
 For recent advances on FL and applications in wireless settings, the reader may refer to~\cite{TBZNHC019,M.-AG20,YLQP20} and references therein.
 Another relevant work is the Split Learning (SL) of~\cite{gupta2018distributed} in which, for a multiaccess type network topology, a two-part NN model that is split into an encoder part and a decoder part is learned sequentially.
 The decoder does not have its own data; and, in every round, the NN encoder part is fed with a distinct data-set and its parameters are initialized using those learned from the previous round.
-The learned two-part model is then applied, during the inference phase, to centralized data.
+The learned two-part model is then used as follows during the inference: one part of this model is used by an encoder and the other one by a decoder.
+Another variation of SL, sometimes called "vertical SL", was proposed recently in \cite{ceballos_splitnn-driven_2020}.
+The approach uses vertical partitioning of the data; and, in the special case of a multi-access topology, it is similar to the in-network learning solution that we propose in this paper.